goodresearchpracticeroadmap/goodresearchpracticeroadmap.github.io/content/core-themes/ethics-integrity.md

   - Misconduct can include data falsification or fabrication, plagiarism, misrepresentation of findings, breach of duty of care, or a failure to meet legal, ethical, or professional obligations.

+{% include figure.html img="Simon-Kolstoe-QRPs-image.png" alt="The image shows three double arrows displayed vertically.
+The top arrow from left to right reads: errors, misunderstanding, sloppinessK, incompetence, falsification, fabrication, and criminality.
+The middle double arrow is labelled mistake on the left and deliberate on the right.
+The third double arrow is labelled time pressure on the left and financial pressure on the right.sw  " caption="Simon Kolstoe.
+Defining the Spectrum of Questionable Research Practices (QRPs), UKRIO, 2023 https://doi.org/10.37672/UKRIO.2023.02.QRPs" width="100%" %}
 - Take steps to ensure that you **avoid (intentionally or unintentionally) engaging in research misconduct or questionable research practices**, for instance ensuring that you fully understand what constitutes plagiarism or falsification.

 - In case you find that misconduct has taken place, **inform yourself on how this should be reported**, and whether this should be reported by yourself or instead referred to your line manager.